Show All Answers

 The PBM license application window is October 1, 2020- December 1, 2020.
 Detailed instructions for PBM licensure is available on the PBM webpage on the South Carolina Department of Insurance website.
 PBM licenses will become effective on January 1, 2021.

 The PBM will not be authorized to operate in the state of South Carolina until proper licensure is obtained.
 An unlicensed PBM is subject to a fine of up to $10,000 per violation pursuant to Section 38-2-30 of the S.C.
 Code of Laws of 1976, as amended.

 No. The PBM Application Requirements Checklist is for internal use only, but can function as a guide for all required documents necessary to obtain a PBM license and to ensure approval is granted in the most efficient manner.

 You can access the application and process fee payments via the NIPR website.
-The supplemental application can be found on NIPR’s State Specific Requirements page and on the Department’s PBM webpage.
-Once completed the application and supporting documents may be uploaded electronically via NIPR’s Attachment Warehouse or emailed directly to the PBM Office's email at PBMDept@doi.sc.gov.
+The required supplemental application can be found on NIPR’s State Specific Requirements page and on the Department’s PBM webpage.
+Once completed, the application and supporting documents may be uploaded electronically via NIPR’s Attachment Warehouse or emailed directly to the PBM Office's email at PBMDept@doi.sc.gov.